timescale/docs.timescale.com-content/using-timescaledb/ingesting-data.md

 ## Prometheus [](prometheus)

 Prometheus is a popular tool used to monitor infrastructure metrics.
 It can scrape any endpoints that expose metrics in a Prometheus-compatible format.
 The metrics are stored in Prometheus and can be queried using PromQL.
 Prometheus itself is not built for long-term metrics storage, and instead, supports a variety of remote storage solutions.

-We developed a [Prometheus adapter][prometheus-adapter] and [Prometheus extension][pg-prometheus] that allows Prometheus to use TimescaleDB as a remote store for long-term metrics.
-The adapter and extension work together to support both inserts and read queries through Prometheus.
-Queries run through Prometheus will automatically query TimescaleDB to surface longer term metrics.
-You can also expand your [querying capabilities][SQL-monitoring] by using SQL with TimescaleDB.
-Read more about how to set up Prometheus with TimescaleDB in our [Prometheus tutorial][prometheus-tutorial].
-You can also consider using [Grafana][grafana] or [other visualization tools][other-viz-tools] to visualize your metrics.
+We developed a [Promscale][promscale-blog] that allows Prometheus to use TimescaleDB as a remote store for long-term metrics.
+Promscale supports both PromQL and SQL, PromQL queries can be directed to the Promscale endpoint or Prometheus instance and the [SQL API][promscale-sql] can be accessed by connecting to Timescale directly.
+It also offers other native time-series capabilities, such as automatically[compressing your data][timescale-compression], retention policies, continuous aggregate views, downsampling, data gap-filling, and interpolation.
+It is already natively supported by Grafana via the [Prometheus][prometheus-grafana] and PostgreSQL/TimescaleDB [postgres-grafana] data sources.

+Read more about Promscale and how we designed it to perform well in our [design doc][design-doc] or check out our [github project][promscale-github].

 ## PostgreSQL and TimescaleDB output plugin for Telegraf [](postgresql-and-timescaledb-output-plugin-for-telegraf)